Subscribe to the Newsletter

 Buy fabric at the market in Santanyi: There you can also find the typical Robes de Llengües (tongue cloth)!

-Are you looking for a place to stay on Mallorca?
+Are you still looking for accommodation in Mallorca?

 Felanitx

-Every Sunday, the Felanitx market is held in the east of the island.
+The Felanitx market takes place every Sunday in the east of the island.
 The market is also quite popular, but still not so crowded.
 In Felanitx you will find a weekly market and a market hall at the Plaça Constitució!
 In addition, the Mercat Municipal is always open in the morning from Tuesday to Sunday.

 When: Every Sunday from 9am to 2pm